samcaulfield/PML_IDE/README.md

 **Code completion (keywords and resources)**

-This refers to PML specific code completion for PML keywords.
+This refers to PML specific code completion for PML keywords and resources.
 Whilst typing in the code editor you may be prompted with a list of strings under the cursor.
 Use the up/down arrow keys to select an entry in the list and tab to select the highlighted entry.

 **Editor keybinding emulation**
 * Click `Edit > Preferences` to open the editor's settings menu.
 The "Keyboard Handler" drop down list contains entries for several popular keyboard entry modes.
-* Select one and hit Esc or click on the editor area to close the preferences menu.
+* Select one and hit Escape or click on the editor area to close the preferences menu.

 **Error highlighting**